edom/work/edom.github.io/natkno.md

         - iff \\( t \\) is the minimum time required by something with constant speed \\( v \\) to go from A to B.
     - Define: *Length* is what a ruler measures.
     - Define: *Acceleration* is the rate of change of velocity.
-    - Define: *Weight* is what a weight scale measures.
-    - Observe: Mass is not weight.
-        - Jump around while measuring the weight of something.
-        - The weight scale glitches.
-    - Assume: Weight is proportional to mass.
-    - Define: *Volume* is what volume meter measures.
-        - Submerge X completely into a bucket full of water.
-        - The *volume* of X is the amount of water that spills.
-    - Define: *Volume* is amount of space occupied.
-        - Tacit assumption: Space exists.
-        - Tacit assumption: Space can be occupied.
-    - Define: *Density* is mass per volume.
     - Infer: Things fall *with constant acceleration* toward the Earth.
         - That is: <span>\( h = k \cdot t^2 \)</span> where
             - \\( h \\) is height of fall;